MarcvdSluys/SolarEnergy/README.md

 A Python module to do simple modelling in the field of solar energy.
-The code is being developed by [Marc van der Sluys](http://marc.vandersluys.nl) of the department of astrophysics of the Radboud University Nijmegen, the Netherlands and the department of Sustainable energy of the HAN University of Applied Sciences in Arnhem, the Netherlands.[^Nikhef] The SolarEnergy package can be used under the conditions of the EUPL 1.2 licence.
+The code is being developed by [Marc van der Sluys](http://marc.vandersluys.nl) of the department of astrophysics of the Radboud University Nijmegen, the Netherlands and the department of Sustainable energy of the HAN University of Applied Sciences in Arnhem, the Netherlands, now at the Netherlands Institute for Nuclear and High-Energy Physics (Nikhef) and the Institute for Gravitational and Subatomic Physics (GRASP) at Utrecht University in the Netherlands.
+The SolarEnergy package can be used under the conditions of the EUPL 1.2 licence.
-[^Nikhef]: Now at the Netherlands Institute for Nuclear and High-Energy Physics (Nikhef) and the Institute for
-	Gravitational and Subatomic Physics (GRASP) at Utrecht University in the Netherlands.

 ## Installation